ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

   coordinates will trigger weighting: `time` (will use lengths of time intervals as weights) and `latitude` (will use cell area weights).
   Time weights are always calculated from the input data.
-  Area weights can be given as supplementary variables to the recipe (`areacella` or `areacello`, see :ref:`supplementary_variables`) or calculated from the input data (this only works for regular grids).
+  Area weights can be given as supplementary variables in the recipe (`areacella` or `areacello`, see :ref:`supplementary_variables`) or calculated from the input data (this only works for regular grids).
   By default, **NO** supplementary variables will be used; they need to be